josdejong/jsoneditor/docs/api.md

   See [http://json-schema.org/](http://json-schema.org/) for more information.

-  See also option `onValidate` for custom validation.
+  Also see the option `onValidate` for custom validation.

 - `{Object} schemaRefs`